esheldon/reredux/config/README.txt

 - mcal-v06s01
     - shear -0.08

+- full m-c
-    - combine with mcal-v05s02 and use g2 to estimate
+    - combine mcal-v06s01 with mcal-v05s02 and use g2 to estimate
     a point at zero shear (kind of fake).

     m = -0.0011 +/- 0.0016